scottdaniel/MTG-Arena-Tool/README.md

 Once downloaded the installer should simply install and run immediately.
 The app will read your user data and warn you if anything goes wrong.

+### Linux/Gnome users
+After Gnome 3.26, legacy tray icons were deprecated, so users will need to install `libindicator-gtk3` to see the icon again. (packages are available in all managers)

 ### Source
 If you would like to compile and run the latest source, see [the contribution guidelines on how to set up your machine.](./CONTRIBUTING.md#set-up-your-machine)